yeminko/react-workspace/docs/react-the-complete-guide.md

 ## Video 68: Dynamic component types \*\*\*

-- You can let them to use whatever HTML element they want.
+- You can let them use whatever HTML element they want.
 - Just remember to declare the variable name as Capital letter.
 (Because if you use lowercase, React will think it's a default HTML element)

 ```javascript